guaraqe/lineageflow/README.md

 # Architecture

 LineageFlow has been conceived as an ecosystem of roughly independent parts that interact through *declarative interfaces*.
-Internally, this interface is defined by the Haskell [types](infrastructure/lineageflow-types) modelling the object of study and the data manipulated.
+Internally, this interface is defined by the Haskell [types](infrastructure/lineageflow-types) modelling the object of study and the data being manipulated.
-Externally, this interface is defined by a model of the interaction of users with algorithms.

-The central point of this external interface is the description of algorithms as entities that:
+Externally, this interface is defined by a model of the interaction of users with algorithms, centered on the description of algorithms as entities that:

 - takes parameters as input;
 - takes sets of named measurements as input;